 Courtship is an archaic word, but it describes the period when you’re trying to woo your spouse.
 You remember it, right?
 You sent her sappy cards, made her a mixtape of her favorite songs, planned elaborate dates.
 What if courting didn’t stop once she said I do and instead, you developed a habit of doing little things to woo your wife?
+What if you made an effort together?
 Planning date nights once a month, writing romantic cards, buying her gifts, going for walks together.
 You might be surprised at what changes when you put in a little effort.

 3. CuriosityCultivate the habit of curiosity when it comes to your wife.

 In fine marriages, we often assume we know each other.
 After all, you’ve been married for 5, 10, 20 years.
 What else could you learn about your wife?
 Probably a lot.
 Practice asking questions about your wife’s day, her interests, what she’s excited about, anxious over.
 Maybe this could happen every night when you connect.
 Cultivate the habit of curiosity when it comes to your wife.
 You may be surprised what you learn.